tagion/hibon.org/content/posts/hibon.md

+---
-# Hash invariant Binary Object Notation
+title: Hash invariant Binary Object Notation (HiBON)
+wheight: 1
+---

 HiBON is a streamable data format which is able to contain common binary data types.